Timespinner on Steam - User reviews, Price & Information

 Travel back in time to change fate itself, in this beautifully crafted story-driven adventure, inspired by classic 90s action-platformers.
 Join timekeeper Lunais on her quest for revenge against the empire that killed her family, using time-bending powers to explore a vast, connected world.

-Timespinner is a metroidvania, side scroller and 2d platformer game developed by Lunar Ray Games and published by Chucklefish.
+Timespinner is a metroidvania, lgbtq+ and side scroller game developed by Lunar Ray Games and published by Chucklefish.

 Released on September 25th 2018 is available on Windows, MacOS and Linux in 8 languages: English, French, German, Spanish - Spain, Japanese, Portuguese - Brazil, Russian and Simplified Chinese.